-The perfectly matched layers (PMLs) formulation is another class of conditions widely used to approximate the effect of the original unboundedness.
-The PMLs were originally proposed in \cite{Berenger1994} for the time-domain electromagnetics, in which artificial damping terms were added in the vicinity of the domain of interest, or the \emph{physical domain}.
-We call the domain in which damping terms were added the \emph{artificial domain}, and call the union of the physical domain and the artifical domain the \emph{computational domain}.
+The perfectly matched layers (PMLs) formulation is another class of conditions widely used to approximate the effect of the unboundedness.
+The PMLs were originally proposed in \cite{Berenger1994} for the time-domain electromagnetics, in which artificial damping terms were added in the vicinity of the domain of interest.
+We call the domain of interest the \emph{physical domain}, the domain in which damping terms were added the \emph{artificial domain}, and call the union of the two the \emph{computational domain}.
 The addition of the artificial damping was later reinterpreted as a \emph{complex coordinate transformation} in the frequency-domain in \cite{ChewWeedon1994}.
-As for the Helmholtz equation, the PMLs have been more popular than the CRBCs and the other related ABCs, presumably because, a single PDE, which reduces to the standard Helmholtz equation for a particular choice of parameters, monolithically governs the entire computational domain even in existence of edges and corners, which facilitates numerical implementations; see, e.g., \cite{Berenger1994} for the initail treatment of the corners.
+As for the Helmholtz equation, the PMLs have been more popular than the CRBCs and the other related ABCs, presumably because, a single \emph{Helmholtz-like equation}, which reduces to the standard Helmholtz equation for a particular choice of parameters, monolithically governs the entire computational domain even in existence of edges and corners, which facilitates numerical implementations; see, e.g., \cite{Berenger1994} for the initial treatment of the corners.
 Despite the popularity of the PMLs, however, the accuracy of the PMLs are known to be sensitive to the choice of the parameters, which are hard to tune \emph{a priori}, and the ABCs often outperform the PMLs in terms of accuracy.
-An attempt to optimise the performance of the PMLs for a particular finite difference scheme \cite{Asvadurov2003} then inspired the development of the PMDLs \cite{Guddati2006,GuddatiLim2006}, which was designed for finite element methods.
+An attempt to optimise the performance of the PMLs for a particular finite difference scheme \cite{Asvadurov2003} then inspired the development of the PMDLs \cite{Guddati2006,GuddatiLim2006} designed for finite element methods.
 The PMDLs formulation is effectively obtained by first writing the PMLs formulation in the weak form, then using the \emph{linear} finite element approximation with \emph{midpoint} reduced integration in the artificial domain in the direction normal to the artificial boundary.
-It has been shown that the PMDLs are essentially equivalent to the CRBCs, but the PMDLs being based on the PMLs, they inherit the favourable property of the PMLs, and allow one to work with a single equation similar to the standard Helmholtz equation across the computational domain even if edges and corners exist.
-Specifically, if the $Q_1$ tensor-product Lagrange finite elements are used in the physical domain, that Helmholtz-like equation can be discretised monolithically using the $Q_1$ elements on the entire computational domain, and one only needs to use different quadrature rules in the physical and artificial domains.
-If $Q_N$ elements with $N>1$ are used in the physical domain, one needs to handle the artifical domain separately as the PMDLs require linear approximation in the artificial domain in the direction normal to the boundary.
+It has been shown that the PMDLs are essentially equivalent to the CRBCs, but the PMDLs being derived from the PMLs, they inherit the favourable property of the PMLs, and allow for working with the Helmholtz-like equation across the computational domain even if edges and corners exist.
+Specifically, if one chooses to use the $Q_1$ tensor-product Lagrange finite element in the physical domain, that Helmholtz-like equation can be discretised monolithically on the entire computational domain, leaving one only having to use different quadrature rules in the physical and artificial domains.
+If one chooses to use the $Q_N$ element with $N>1$ in the physical domain, the artificial domain must be treated separately as the PMDLs require linear approximation in the artificial domain in the direction normal to the boundary.
 Even in such cases, however, the PMDLs are generally more tractable than the CRBCs.